uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/8_setup_inkcut_connection.md

 # 8. Set up Inkcut connection

-Go to the 'Configure device | Connection':
+In Inkcut, go to the 'Configure device | Connection':

 - Type: Serial port
 - Port: `ttyUSB0`.
 If you cannot select `ttyUSB0`, you've used the wrong USB cable